anatawa12/Modifier-for-Avatar/README.md

 This component is to generate BlendShape that removes eye from BlendShape for something like `> <`.

-This component is intended be used with `M4A Add Manga Expression Frame`
+This component is intended be used with `M4A Add Manga Expression BlendShape`

-### M4A Add Manga Expression Frame
+### M4A Add Manga Expression BlendShape

 This component is to add polygons to avatar to make manga-like expression.